khalid-hussain/shaheen/chap11.md

 Badr bin Mughira called out, "Mansoor!"

 Both of them stopped, turned around, ran towards him and embraced him.
-The second person was Bashir Bin Hassan.
+The second person was Bashir bin Hassan.

 Fed up with the bombardment of queries by his friends, Badr bin Mughira said, "Come on.
 Let's get out of here."
-While walking, Badr bin Mughira put his hand on Bashir Bin Hassan's shoulder, said something in his ear and simultaneously placed a wet handkerchief in his hand.
+While walking, Badr bin Mughira put his hand on Bashir bin Hassan's shoulder, said something in his ear and simultaneously placed a wet handkerchief in his hand.

 Mansoor turned around, looked towards them and said, "Looks like you have not